JPSteinmann/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Jan-Philip Steinmann, I am a research assistant at the University of Goettingen, Germany, where I am currently working on my PhD thesis.
-Although, I am a sociologist, I make use of interdisciplinary ideas from various fields such as social psychology, educational research, demography or statistics.
-My research focus mainly relates to migration processes and immigrants’ integration.
-Particularly, I have worked on various topics so far, including anti-immigrant attitudes, remigration intentions, ethnic boundary-making, perceived discrimination, inter-ethnic contact, and immigrants’ labour market integration, mainly using quantitative empirical methods.
+My name is Jan-Philip Steinmann and I am a postdoctoral researcher at the Research Institute Social Cohesion (RISC) and the Research Center on Inequality and Social Policy (SOCIUM) at the University of Bremen, Germany.
+I consider myself a sociologist, on the border between cultural sociology and social structure analysis.
+My research interests, in the broadest sense, relate to causes and consequences of (decreasing or increasing) social cohesion.
+Thereby, I mainly focus on migration processes and immigrants’ integration, right-wing populism, segregation between and evaluation of social milieus, and the COVID-19 pandemic.
+Across all these topics, I investigate paradoxical effects of religiosity.
+Although I am mostly using quantitative empirical methods, I am also conducting mixed methods research.
+I hold a doctoral degree from University of Goettingen, Germany.
+I have been visiting student/researcher at Utrecht University and the Netherlands Interdisciplinary Demographic Institute (NIDI) in The Hague.

-My work appeared in journals such as Journal of Ethnic and Migration Studies, Migration Studies, and International Journal of Conflict and Violence.
+My work appeared in several journals including International Migration Review, Journal of Ethnic and Migration Studies, and International Journal of Intercultural Relations.